Skip to main content

 Why choose Philosophy at Girton?

-Girton has a longstanding interest in, and firm commitment to, the discipline of Philosophy.
+Philosophy has long been a part of the rich tapestry of the college.
+Girton has a longstanding interest in, and firm commitment to, the discipline.
 Two of the College’s former Mistresses were philosophers (Mary Warnock and EEC Jones).
-Today, the College has both a Director of Studies and a Bye-Fellow in Philosophy, both of whom are very experienced.
+Today, the College has a Director of Studies and Bye-Fellow in Philosophy.

 • No. of students admitted per year: 2

 In studying the Cambridge Philosophy course you will develop your reasoning skills, learn to think clearly about abstract problems and you will be introduced to philosophical literature and to current philosophical concepts and debates.
-Logic, Metaphysics and Epistemology are core elements, but in addition there is a wide choice of optional topics in second and especially third years, including papers borrowed from Divinity (Metaphysics), Classics (Greek & Roman Philosophy) or Natural Sciences (Experimental Psychology).
+Logic, Metaphysics and Epistemology are core elements, but in addition there is a wide choice of optional topics in second and especially third years, including papers borrowed from Divinity (Metaphysics), Classics (Greek & Roman Philosophy) or Natural Sciences (Experimental Psychology), or Law (Jurisprudence).

 Apart for the option of continuing in academia, common destinations are computing, finance and law (after a Law Conversion course).
 Others follow traditional routes such as journalism and civil service.